Reviews

 Lenovo ThinkPad X1 Yoga Gen 6 Ports

-The Lenovo ThinkPad X1 Yoga Gen 6 has a total of eight ports and they are spread evenly on both sides.
+The Lenovo ThinkPad X1 Yoga Gen 6 has eight ports, and they are spread evenly on both sides.
 On the left side, this device has two Thunderbolt 4 ports with 40Gbps bandwidth, one USB 3.2 Gen 1 port with 5Gbps bandwidth, and one HDMI 2.0 port.

 X1 Yoga Gen 6 ports